Last Updated on

 - Bracketless – These wiper blades are different in design than the traditional framed blades.
 The big advantage that drivers will notice when using bracketless blades is that the ice and snow won’t build up on the blade which makes it much more efficient in cold climates.
 There are no moving parts with a bracketless blade either which makes it less susceptible to freezing up.

 - Framed – These blades have a steel frame they are attached to and are the standard that most windshield wipers are made in.
-All along the blade length there is pressure that is placed to provide a tight seal against the windshield and give the driver a clean view even in rainy, stormy weather.
+All along the blade length, there is pressure that is placed to provide a tight seal against the windshield and give the driver a clear view even in rainy, stormy weather.
 One common problem with framed blades is that they don’t provide uniform pressure along the blade’s arc so when you use them it can create streaks and spots where the rain isn’t cleared.

 Replacing Your Wiper Blades